 Leading Suppliers of Electric Gate Openers, Gate Automation Kits & Spare Parts

-Gate Auto have over 30 years’ experience in supplying and fitting automatic gates, openers and access control systems to both residential and commercial properties.
-As gate automation experts we supply our range of electric gate kits and spares to both trade and public, throughout the UK and Ireland.
+Gate Auto have over 30 years’ experience in supplying and fitting automatic electric gates, openers and access control systems to both residential and commercial properties.
+As gate automation experts we supply a range leading, professional quality electric gate kits and spares to both trade and public, throughout the UK and Ireland.
 Our kits are suitable for both residential driveway installations and commercial premises.

 Our electric gate kit manufacturers include Chamberlain LiftMaster, FAAC, BFT, Beninca, Hy-Dom, Videx, AES, Daitem and Hi Motions.